Commencement 2023

 Senior Salute

-The Senior Salute will be held on Thursday, April 27 from 12:30–5pm in the CSB Mellinger Commons.
-This event is designed for all graduates to take care of any unfinished business from the following departments: Business Office, Financial Aid, Library, Registrar, Wackerle Career Center, Office of Campus Events and the Monmouth College Bookstore will have caps and gowns to pick up.
+The Senior Salute will be held from 12:30–5 p.m. on Thursday, April 25, in the Center for Science and Business Mellinger Commons.
+This event is designed for graduates to take care of any unfinished business from the following departments: Business Office; Student Financial Planning; Hewes Library; Registrar, Wackerle Center for Career, Leadership & Fellowships; and Office of Campus Events.
+The Monmouth College Bookstore will have caps and gowns to pick up.

 Senior Meeting

-Graduates are required to attend the information session that will be held at 11 a.m. on May 12 in Dahl Chapel & Auditorium.
-Information about the Baccalaureate service, Honor Walk, the Senior Send- Off, Commencement ceremony lineup, class pictures, honor regalia will be discussed.
+Graduates are required to attend the information session that will be held at 11 a.m. on May 16 in Dahl Chapel & Auditorium.
+Information about the Baccalaureate service, Honor Walk, the Senior Send-Off, Commencement ceremony lineup, class pictures, honor regalia will be discussed.
 The Registrar’s Office will send you a reminder about the meeting.

 Graduate School information

-The Wackerle Career and Leadership Center can assist you with all your Graduate School inquiries.
-They can be contacted at 309-457-2115 or email www.wackerle@monmouthcollege.edu.
+The Wackerle Center for Career, Leadership & Fellowships can assist you with your Graduate School inquiries.
+They can be contacted at 309-457-2115 or wackerle@monmouthcollege.edu.

 Invitations, Announcements, Diploma Frames